 This is a medical emergency and can be fatal.
 A blocked cat can become very unwell within hours because urine cannot escape, toxins build up and other body systems are affected.
 Signs may include repeated straining, crying out, collapse, vomiting and a painful, tense abdomen.

-if you suspect a blockage, keep your cat calm, do not give human medication, do not force food or water, and seek urgent veterinary care immediately.
+If you suspect a blockage, keep your cat calm, do not give human medication, do not force food or water, and seek urgent veterinary care immediately.
 Urgent treatment usually involves blood tests, a general anaesthetic, intravenous fluids and placement of a urinary catheter to relieve the obstruction and flush the bladder.

 Hospitalisation is often required for ongoing monitoring, pain relief and treatment based on laboratory results.
 Cats that have blocked once are also at risk of recurrence, so post-obstruction care and prevention are especially important.